reshape/reshape/README.md

 - `line`: the line in the original source
 - `col`: the column in the original source
+- `startOffset`: the zero-based first character index in the original source
+- `endOffset`: the zero-based last character index in the original source
+- `startInnerOffset`: the zero-based first character index within an element in the original source
+- `endInnerOffset`: the zero-based last character index within an element in the original source
+- `innerHTML`: the raw inner content of an element from the original source
+- `outerHTML`: the raw outer content of an element from the original source

 There is a strongly encouraged `filename` option available through the [reshape options](#options).
 This in combination with the `line` and `col` information can provide accurate debugging.
 However, if the original source comes from a different file, you can also provide a `filename` property on the tree node so that it is accurate.
 For example, if using `reshape-include` to include code from a different file, this would be necessary.